fneum/broad-ranges/README.md

 only input/output behaviour is important (link to machine learning)

+scaling

+- number of inputs: adds more dimensions to uncertainty space, curse of dimensionality
+- number of outputs: should scale well as each output has its own polynomial, are independent

 Use PCE to build surrogate models for calculating Sobol sensitivity indices analytically as a post-processing (Sudret, 2008)

 computational cost of sensitivity indices reduces to that of estimating PCE coefficients, 2-3 orders of magnitude faster than traditional MC evaluation (Sudret, 2008)